coryan/coryan.github.io/_posts/2015-09-14-computing-the-inside-and-per-symbol-statistics.md

 That p-value is extremely low, we cannot reject the Null Hypothesis, the `symbol$NSamples` values do not come from the geometric distribution that best fits the data.
-We can also visualize the distributions in log scale to make this
+Also notice that your values might be different, in fact, they should be different as the reference data was generated at random.
-apparent:
+We can also visualize the distributions in log scale to make the mismatch more apparent:
 {% highlight r %}
 df.ref <- data.frame(count=log(ref, 10))
 df.ref$variable <- 'Reference'